 |Effort Sharing Decision Targets|||

 Ireland's emissions profile has changed considerably since 1990, with the contribution from transport more than doubling and the share from agriculture reducing since 1998.
-Agriculture is the largest source of emissions, representing 33 per cent of total national emissions in 2014.
-The transport and energy industries sectors represent 19.5 and 19.1 per cent respectively, of total greenhouse gas emissions in 2014.
-The transport sector has been the fastest growing source of greenhouse gas emissions, showing a 121 per cent increase between 1990 and 2014.
+Agriculture is the largest source of emissions, representing 34 per cent of total national emissions in 2018*.
+Both the transport and energy industries sectors represent 20 and 17 per cent respectively, of total greenhouse gas emissions in 2018.
+The transport sector has been the fastest growing source of greenhouse gas emissions, showing a 10 per cent increase between 2013 and 2018.

 GHG Emissions Projections to 2020

 The 2020 EU Effort Sharing target commits Ireland to reducing emissions from those sectors that are not covered by the Emissions Trading Scheme (agriculture, transport, residential, commercial, non-energy intensive industry and waste) to 20 per cent below 2005 levels by 2020.
-Ireland is expected to breach annual obligation targets in 2016 or 2017, depending on the level of implementation of emission reduction policies and measures.
+Ireland breached its annual obligation target for the first time in 2016 and again in 2017 and 2018*.
 While there is over-achievement of annual obligations in the early years of the compliance period (2013-2020), this will not be sufficient to allow Ireland to cumulatively meet its compliance obligations.
-Full impelmentation of policies out to 2020, including current targets for energy efficiency in our homes and businesses and increasing renewable fuel use in transport and heating, will not be sufficient to meet 2020 emission reduction targets.
+Current policies and measures to 2020**, including targets for energy efficiency in our homes and businesses and increasing renewable fuel use in transport and heating, will not be sufficient to meet 2020 emission reduction targets.

 Effort Sharing Decision